semmlerino/CurveEditor/refactoring_status.md

 ## Implementation Note

 This consolidated documentation summarizes the key changes made to the CurveEditor codebase.
-The project has successfully transitioned to a service-based architecture and significantly improved code quality through consistent logging practices, reduced duplication, and enhanced type checking.
+The project has successfully transitioned to a service-based architecture and significantly improved code quality through consistent logging practices, reduced duplication, enhanced type checking, and a new protocol system for interface enforcement.